DevlessTeam/docs/service.md

 You will need to provide :

 - **Field Name**: This will be the name of the field.
 - **Field Type**: This allows you to pick the data type as well as validation to associate with this field.
 You may select from the dropdown the field type that applies.
+Refer to [Validations](#validations) for more details.
 - **Reference Table**: In the case where you have already created a table for the particular service, you can  reference that table by selecting it.
 The referencing is automatically done via the id from within DevLess.
 Also you may reference a user from within the framework, which is available within the dropdown.
 - **Default Value(optional)**: You may also set the default value for the field.
 - **REQUIRED**: Once this option is ticked the client app has to always make sure this field is filled else the request is rejected by DevLess.